TvDragon/debian_setup/README.md

 <h1 align="center">Polar Space</h1>

-Polar Space is a minimialistic Linux setup for Debian using the Nord Polar Night Theme.
+Polar Space is a minimialistic Linux setup for Debian using the Gruvbox Theme.
 This setup uses BSPWM as the tilting window manager.

 ## Screenshots of the Desktop
 ### 1) Home Screen